 The synagogue is in a residential building (Zidovki Prilaz 1) in the northwestern corner of the former palace.
 In 1942 Italian fascists ravaged the tiny sanctuary, throwing most of the ritual objects, archives, Torah scrolls, and books onto a bonfire in the main town square.
 The synagogue was restored after World War II and again renovated and reopened in 1996.
 It now shares a building with the Jewish community headquarters.
 The sanctuary is in a rectangular room with arched windows.
 The stone Ark is flanked by columns set under a decorative arch.

 The oldest remaining gravestone in the Old Cemetery dates from 1717.
 The rectangular plot includes some 700 tombstones from the 18th to 20th centuries; it remained in use until World War II.
 The tombstones are of the horizontal Sephardi type; some are shaped like a sarcophagus roof, and the others are flat, slightly inclined slabs.
 The tombstones have inscriptions in Hebrew, with additional epitaphs in Italian or Croatian on the newer monuments.
-The cemetery is surrounded by a gated wall.
+The cemetery is surrounded by a gated wall, but nonetheless suffered vandalism in 2014.
 The entrance is beside a house that once functioned as a mikveh, and is now a café.
 The new Jewish cemetery is a section of the Lovrinac municipal cemetery, where there is also a Holocaust memorial.